hwennnn/RideSharing/README.md

 Each of the microservice is **fully independent from one and another**.
 The three microservices **serve at different localhost endpoint with different port numbers**, where the driver, passenger and trip microservices serves at 8080, 8081 and 8082 port numbers respectively.

+In addition, each microservice is completely isolated from another microservices, hence will not cause any negative impacts when the other microservice is down or being redeployed.
+With the design of the microservice, each microservice is independent and loosely coupled, and can be independent upgraded or restarted, unlike monolith or n-tier architecture which would need to restart the whole system after the new deployment.

 In the case when one microservice needs to communicate with another microservices, **anti-corruption layer** is implemented between the layer in the backend to facilitate the communication.

 ### Anti-corruption layer